yihui/yihui.org/content/en-vitae.md

 In early 2016, I created a new package named [**tufte**](https://github.com/rstudio/tufte), to add the Tufte style to R Markdown documents and support both HTML and PDF output formats.
 I started the [**bookdown**](https://github.com/rstudio/bookdown) project in late 2015 to make it easier to write books and technical documents with R Markdown, and most of my time in 2016 was spent on this project.
 I also published a book for the **bookdown** package with Chapman & Hall/CRC.

 Since late 2016, I started the [**blogdown**](https://github.com/rstudio/blogdown) project, to create websites based on R Markdown.
-The package is finished and the companion book has been published by Chapman & Hall/CRC.
+The package was finished, and the companion book was published by Chapman & Hall/CRC.

+I spent the first half of 2018 on writing the book "[R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown)".

 ### Internship